ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 Any alternate consensus parameters or `regtest` mode would have to respect the constraints set by this design.

 In particular:
-  * the `PoWLimit` must be less than `(2^256 - 1) / PoWAveragingWindow` to avoid overflow,
+  * the `PoWLimit` must be less than or equal to `(2^256 - 1) / PoWAveragingWindow` (approximately `2^251`) to avoid overflow,
-  * the `PoWAveragingWindow` and `PoWMedianBlockSpan` are fixed by function argument types (at least until Rust gets generic slice lengths), and
+  * the `PoWAveragingWindow` and `PoWMedianBlockSpan` are fixed by function argument types (at least until Rust gets stable const generics), and
   * the design eliminates a significant number of edge cases by assuming that difficulty adjustments aren't validated for the first `PoWAveragingWindow + PoWMedianBlockSpan` (28) blocks in the chain.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-## What makes this design a good design?
-[good-design]: #good-design

-This design re-uses existing Zebra code, and follows typical Zebra and Rust design patterns.

 ## Is this design a good basis for later designs or implementations?
 [good-basis]: #good-basis

-The design enables access to recent blocks for contextual validation using a generic iterator function.

-The design includes specific methods for header-only validation.
+The design includes specific methods for a future header-only validation design.

 ## What other designs have been considered and what is the rationale for not choosing them?
 [alternate-designs]: #alternate-designs